-Baseline states for both of the E. coli attributes, along with the cyanobacteria attribute included in the NPS-FM are presented: E. coli monitored in rivers and lakes with year-round sampling (Appendix 2A, Table 9); E. coli monitored at primary contact sites (swim spots) during the summer bathing season (Appendix 2B, Table 22); and cyanobacteria (planktonic) monitored in lakes and lake fed rivers (Appendix 2A, Table 10).
+Draft baseline states for both of the E. coli attributes, along with the cyanobacteria attribute included in the NPS-FM are presented: E. coli monitored in rivers and lakes with year-round sampling (NPS-FM, Appendix 2A); E. coli monitored at primary contact sites (swim spots) during the summer bathing season (NPS-FM, Appendix 2B); and cyanobacteria (planktonic) monitored in lakes and lake fed rivers (NPS-FM, Appendix 2A).